Cheers to 2025

 I met Dayo on the very first day of our SMP 69 Executive Management Programme at Lagos Business School.
 It was one of those memorable first encounters that stays with you because of how oddly unplanned it felt.
 We were both dressed almost out of place—in jeans and shirts with the sleeves folded—at a corporate training where many others arrived in beautiful suits and tightly knotted ties.
 It was a small detail, but it made the moment human.
 And perhaps that is how genuine connections often begin: not with performance, but with ease.

-Lagos Business School LBS, the graduate business school of Pan-Atlantic University, has built a strong reputation as one of Africa’s most respected business schools, known for executive education, ethical leadership, and a powerful alumni network.
-As alumni of this institution, we pride ourselves in our joint effort to build our network and connect more people.
+A short note about Lagos Business School is important here.
+LBS, the graduate business school of Pan-Atlantic University, has built a strong reputation as one of Africa’s most respected business schools, known for executive education, ethical leadership, and a powerful alumni network.
+That setting matters, because institutions like LBS often reveal people as much as they refine them.

 For me, the most endearing part of Dayo’s gift is that it is carried with empathy.
 He does his bit with love.
 That is the contradiction many copycats cannot resolve.
 They can mimic the form of connection, but not the spirit.
 Dayo keeps in touch with people in a way that feels sincere, not strategic.
 He is selfless at it.
 And that, perhaps, is the clearest sign of a true Connectologist: the person is not merely building a network; he is building people, trust, and possibility.